tlscott/make_parcels/README.md

 To run: use the Make_My_Parcels.m script to call generate_parcels.m.
 You will need to specify the full paths to each of your subject maps in a cell array, and a set of options.

-I've included part of my data from Scott, T.L. and Perrachione, T.K.
+I've included part of my (anonymized) data from Scott, T.L. and Perrachione, T.K.
 (2019) and the parcels generated using that data as an example.
 These are z-statistic maps of the contrast 4 syllables > 1 syllable during nonword repetition.

 I've also included a python script, plot_parcels.py, that will generate a pdf that you can see in the images directory.